Major in Education Studies (BS Degree)

 During this stage of Field Experience, the Education Studies major will spend one day per week or equivalent in a school setting to observe in the teaching and learning process.
 Major focus will be on observing and understanding the four domains of effective teaching.
 As the semester progresses, the student will begin to work with individual students and teach in a small group setting.
 A University Supervisor will evaluate the student in the classroom.

-For all courses in GMercyU’s Education Studies program, please see the undergraduate catalog for more information.
+For all courses in GMercyU’s Education Studies program, please refer to the undergraduate catalog.

 Position: Assistant Dean, School of Business and Education